A No-Crash Course in Navigating Chicago’s Street System

 Here’s another block of streets that follow a theme.
 Heading south from Washington Street (one block north of Madison) several streets in a row are named after early U.S. presidents in semi-chronological order.
 These include Washington (George, first president); Madison (James, fourth); Monroe Street (James, fifth); Adams Street (John, second); Quincy Street (named for John Quincy Adams, sixth); Jackson Boulevard (Andrew, seventh); and Van Buren Street (Martin, eighth.)
 (The street named for third president Thomas Jefferson is a north-south thoroughfare west of the Chicago River.)

-Notably, that streak of streets named for white, male presidents, some of whom were slaveholders, was broken on Monday, February 11, 2019, when Congress Parkway, the next street south of Van Buren, was renamed Ida B. Wells in honor of the former slave, journalist, anti-lynching activist, and suffragist, who spent most of her life in Chicago.
+Notably, that streak of streets named for white, male presidents, some of whom were slaveholders, was broken on Monday, February 11, 2019, when Congress Parkway, the next street south of Van Buren, was renamed Ida B. Wells Drive in honor of the former slave, journalist, anti-lynching activist, and suffragist, who spent most of her life in Chicago.
 She was the first Black woman to be honored with a downtown Chicago Street name.

 After that comes Harrison Street, named for William Henry Harrison, the ninth president.
 Tenth president John Tyler isn’t honored with a Chicago street name, likely because he served in the Confederate House of Representatives during the Civil War.